Josef-Friedrich/willibald-sass/README.md

 # willibald-sass

-Sass module for the Willibald theme.
+A Sass module for the Willibald theme.

 This module is used in following projects.